Anwarvic/anwarvic.github.io/README.md

 # [anwarvic.github.io](https://anwarvic.github.io)

-This is the source code for my blog hosted in the following
+This is the source code for my blog hosted on the following
 url: https://anwarvic.github.io.
 This source code was adapted from the [Jekyll-Uno](https://github.com/joshgerdes/jekyll-uno) theme created by Josh Gerdes.